Punisher: Alternate versions

 In the Marvel Universe, there are multiple alternate realities in which different versions of prominent characters exist.
+The Max version of the character is an alternative to the mainstream Marvel Universe version; the MAX universe does not include superheroes and the character's time frame is not revised forward.

 In the alternate reality of Thanos, Thanos conquered all the Universe; the Punisher was one of the last casualties during the last stand of the heroes and his soul was subsequently sent to Hell.
 He signed a deal with Mephisto and became the Cosmic Ghost Rider.
-When he returned to Earth, Thanos was already gone and everything on the planet was dead.
-Roaming endlessly, he eventually began to lose his mind.

 The Marvel 2099 universe, in a possible future, a police officer named Jake Gallows becomes a new Punisher after the murder of his mother, brother and sister-in-law.
 While he initially follows Frank's old code of justice, he eventually goes mad and becomes Minister of Punishment in Doctor Doom's 2099 government.
 He is joined by Polly, a lab-bred humanoid who becomes his partner.

 Subsequently, Marvel Knights' Punisher 2099, another take on the year 2099, features Cossandra Castle who goes by the alias of Cossandra Natchios.
 She is the daughter of Frank Castle and Elektra Natchios and has a son named Franklin.

-There were different versions of Punisher seen in the stories of What If.
+There were different versions of Punisher presented in the stories of What If.
 In one story, Venom possesses Frank Castle instead of Eddie Brock.
-With the Punisher as Venom, he goes on a rampage killing several villains including Tombstone and the Kingpin.
+With the Punisher as Venom, he goes on a rampage, killing several villains including Tombstone and the Kingpin.